KamilCecko/Weather_app_Django_REST/README.md

    - Users can query past weather forecasts based on the location and date range.

 3. **Deployment**:
    - The application is deployed on the **AWS** cloud platform.
 The application is deployed on the AWS cloud platform.
-You can test the application using the IP address 54.93.253.162.
+You can test the application using the address http://18.198.3.85/.

 ### API Implementation